Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic form factors in the timelike and spacelike regions

 The main difference in the new solution to $G_{M3}$ is in the faster falloff with $Q^2$, indicating that the magnitude of the function is significantly reduced for large $Q^2$, contributing to a significant suppression of the term $|G_M|^2$ in $|G(q^2)|$ [see Eq.~(\ref{eqGM2abs})].

 The results for the effective form factor $|G (q^2)|$ for the $\Omega^-$ are presented in Fig.~\ref{figGT-Omega}, and compared with the more recent data from CLOE for $q^2= 14.2$ and 17.4 GeV$^2$~\cite{Dobbs17a}.
 We omitted the first measurement at $q^2= 14.2$ GeV$^2$ from CLOE~\cite{Dobbs14a}, since it is superseded by a more recent analysis~\cite{Dobbs17a}.
-The dashed line corresponds to our best estimate based on Eqs.~(\ref{eqGEass}) and (\ref{eqGMass}), and the spacelike and timelike data.
+The dashed line corresponds to our best estimate based on Eqs.~(\ref{eqGEass}) and (\ref{eqGMass}) and the spacelike and timelike data.
 The thin dashed lines indicate the theoretical error based on finite correction on $q^2$ for the asymptotic relations between spacelike and timelike regimes, which are valid strictly when $q^2 \to \pm \infty$.
 We estimate these errors using the replacements on Eqs.~(\ref{eqGEass}) and (\ref{eqGMass}): $Q^2 + 2 M_\Omega^2 \to Q^2$ for the upper limit and $Q^2 + 2 M_\Omega^2 \to Q^2 + 4 M_\Omega^2$ for the lower limit~\cite{Hyperons}.
-For very large $Q^2$, the width of the variation became negligible and the leading order falloff dominated by $G \propto 1/q^4$ is expected to emerge~\cite{Hyperons}.
+At very large $Q^2$, the width of the variation become negligible and the leading-order falloff of $G$, $1/q^4$, emerges~\cite{Hyperons}.

-We return to this discussion after taking into account the impact of the large $Q^2$ relation (\ref{eqGM3extra}) on the structure of the form factors.
+We return to this discussion after taking into account the impact of the large-$Q^2$ relation (\ref{eqGM3extra}) on the structure of the form factors.